thediveo/lxkns/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thediveo/lxkns)](https://goreportcard.com/report/github.com/thediveo/lxkns)

 `lxkns` is a Golang package for discovering Linux kernel namespaces.
 In every nook and cranny of your Linux hosts.
+For mount namespaces, lxkns finds and determines the visibility of mount points (such as when hidden by "overmounts").

 - discovery web frontend and containerized backend discovery service.